aws/amazon-ecs-logs-collector/README.md

 * Collect Docker logs
 * Collect Amazon ECS agent Logs
 * Enable debug mode for Docker and the Amazon ECS agent (only available for Systemd init systems and Amazon Linux)
+* Disable debug mode for Docker and the Amazon ECS agent (only available for Systemd init systems and Amazon Linux)
 * Create a tar zip file in the same folder as the script

 ## Usage